Beta

 How to tell if a council tax or business rates message is genuine

-We may contact you by phone, email or text message to tell you that a payment is due or overdue, but our messages never ask for your bank details.
+We may contact you by phone, text message, email or letter to tell you that a payment is due or overdue, but our messages never ask for your bank details.

 Genuine text messages from Walsall Council